Contents

 Tips for Transferring Content to Squarespace 7.1

 Transferring content manually is the core of rebuilding a website on Squarespace 7.1.
-Here's what to keep in mind:
+Here's what to keep in mind:- Text and images: Copy-paste and reupload high-res versions.

 - Blog posts: Use the built-in export/import feature (if available).